Michigan Air National Guard

 The Michigan Air National Guard (MI ANG) is the aerial militia of the State of Michigan, United States of America.
-It is, along with the Michigan Army National Guard, an element of the Michigan National Guard.
+It is, along with the Michigan Army National Guard, an element of the Michigan National Guard of the larger United States National Guard Bureau.
 The Michigan Air National Guard is also an Air Reserve Component of the United States Air Force.